binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # by default, dig will perform a lookup for an A record
     dig <domain you are wanting info on> mx

 There are many other options you can use with dig, the output is clear and informative.
-There is also host and the deprecated nslookup which generally provides less information and uses its own internal libraries as opposed to the OS resolver libraries that dig uses.
+There is also the programmes "host" and the deprecated "nslookup" which generally provides less information and uses its own internal libraries as opposed to the OS resolver libraries that dig uses.

 ##### dnsenum